 In the 19th century, innovative market gardeners outside of Paris developed an agricultural system that is considered by some the most productive in the history of humanity.
 The goal of this growing system?
-To keep the city of Paris, one of the largest in the world at the time, supplied with fresh vegetable the whole year round.
+To keep the city of Paris, the second largest in the world at the time, supplied with fresh vegetable the whole year round.

 The Parisian market gardeners, known as “maraîchers” because they cultivated the marshes (marais in French) on the outskirts of the city, used horse manure (incredibly abundant in those pre-fossil fuel days) to fertilize their small plots of land.
-They had to grow vegetables incredibly intensively in order to make a living off of holdings that were often less than one acre in size.
+They had to grow vegetables very intensively in order to make a living off of holdings that were often less than one acre in size.

 Horse manure not only provided the fertility the market gardeners needed to maintain a high level of production, but also an important source of heat for season extension: as it decomposed inside wood-and-glass coldframes, the manure provided heat for starting transplants and even growing out-of-season vegetables.
 With the help of these compost-heated cold-frames, prototypes of the modern-day hothouse, 19th century growers harvested cauliflowers in February and cantaloupes in May, harvest dates previously unimaginable in the northern French climate.